 2. Allows Kids to Make Independent Decisions Safely and Pursue Their Interests

-Empower kids by providing them a safe place to make their own choices.
+Empower kids by providing them with a safe place to make their own choices.
 Structured play with an adult is essential for child development.
 However, unstructured playground playtime gives children the power to explore their interests independently as they try out various new activities and equipment and decide which they enjoy the most.

 3. Encourages Healthy Risk-Taking